You will find competing literature arguing

-for both types of creatine.
+for both types.
 Beware though, some are just

 straightout lies.
 For example, in one article I read, it